A Unified Causal Framework for Nonlinear Electrodynamics Black Hole from Courant-Hilbert Approach: Thermodynamics and Singularity: Gravity Setup and Thermodynamics of Black Holes

 \subsection{$AdS$ black holes for Logarithmic Theory}

-In this section, we analyze black hole and thermodynamic solutions in logarithmic nonlinear electrodynamics~\cite{Soleng:1995kn,Kruglov:2019ybs,Ali:2020jeb,Ali:2023zgm}, defined by the CH function~\eqref{tauLog}.
+A general discussion of logarithmic black holes can be found in \cite{Soleng:1995kn,Kruglov:2019ybs,Ali:2020jeb,Ali:2023zgm}, where it is shown that such theories do not satisfy the causality principle in the presence of a magnetic field.
+In this section, we analyze black hole solutions in logarithmic nonlinear electrodynamics~\cite{Russo:2024llm,Russo:2024xnh}, defined by the CH function~\eqref{tauLog}.
 This model, a causal and duality-preserving transformation of Maxwell's theory, has recently been investigated in the causal Courant-Hilbert framework~\cite{Russo:2024xnh}, which clarifies its connection to $T\bar{T}$-like deformations~\cite{Babaei-Aghbolagh:2025cni}.
 A refined analysis of causal and duality-symmetric (NED) theory was carried out by Russo and Townsend~\cite{Russo:2024xnh}, who analyzed the logarithmic model in the general CH representation, where $\gamma$ denotes the deformation parameter controlling the logarithmic branch of the theory~\eqref{Log}.
 For an electrostatic configuration with charge \(Q\) and gauge field \(A_\mu = (A_t(r),\,0,\,0,\,0)\), the magnetic field vanishes.
 Under this condition, the Lorentz variable \(P\) is defined to be zero.
 This definition implies that the \(U\) vanishes and \(V = S\).
 Consequently, the Lagrangian of the logarithmic theory can be written in the following form:

 The first step in finding solutions to Einstein's equations for a given background is to compute the electric potential and determine the corresponding energy-momentum tensor, \( T_{\mu\nu} \), which is coupled to gravity within the logarithmic (NED) model.
 In this framework, we first extract the tensor \( \mathcal{G}_{\mu\nu} \) from the Lagrangian density \( \mathcal{L}_{Log} \) as follows: